0 renames as 0.jpg, 1.jpg, 2.jpg… ·

 Batch + ZIP

-Drop unlimited images at once.
-Download individually or grab everything as a single ZIP — no file count limits.
+Drop an entire folder at once.
+Compress in parallel and download everything as a single ZIP — no file count limit.

 Before/After Preview

-Compress iPhone HEIC photos directly — no manual conversion step needed.
-Decoded client-side.
+Drop iPhone HEIC photos directly — decoded in the browser, no manual conversion step.
+Output to JPG or WebP.

 Compression at a Glance